DeathStar3/Varicity-SCP-reproduction-package/README.md

 **SymFinder** is a toolchain parsing a single Java codebase to identify potential variability implementations.
 The output of SymFinder consists in JSON files containing information on the presence of variability implementations in the analysed codebase (e.g. if a class has been identified as a variation point or a variant, number of variants of an identified variation point…).

-**Metrics-extension** is a tool allowing you to retrieve additional metrics from external sources.
-It can be configured to retrieve quality metrics from SonarCloud given a URL, or can automatically pull a local SonarQube image to scan the given project.

-**SymFinder-CLI** orchestrate the gathering of variability & quality metrics by running the Metric-Extension and Symfinder tools.
+It also allows you to retrieve additional metrics from external sources.
+It can be configured to retrieve quality metrics from SonarCloud given a URL, or can automatically pull a local SonarQube image to scan the given project. orchestrate the gathering of variability & quality metrics by running the Metric-Extension and Symfinder tools.
 They are called depending on configuration files and parameters given by the user.

 ## How to run the demo